 This must be performed daily on portable RCDs and monthly for fixed RCDs

-This test measures the actual trip time of the RCD and requires the use of specialised RCD test equipment
+This test measures the actual The time taken for a Residual Current Device (RCD) to trip (break the circuit) when a value greater than the rated tripping current of the RCD is detected.
+The measurement is recorded in milli-seconds. of the RCD and requires the use of specialised RCD test equipment

 This must be performed monthly on portable and fixed RCDs however subject to meeting certain condition the interval can be extended to three monthly.